uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 This repository provides a framework for processing batches of survey data through the Survey Assist system and evaluating the quality of the LLM's SIC code classifications.
 The process starts with a labelled set of survey data and ends with a detailed performance analysis.

+## The Data
+The source of the data is TLFS sets of labelled data that have been annotated by expert coders.
+The annotation isn't required for the processing, only for the evaluation.

 ## The Evaluation Workflow

 The end-to-end process is handled by a series of scripts that form a data pipeline: